kekeimiku/LuckySpeeder/README.md

 Google Search: [How to inject dylib into ipa](https://www.google.com/search?q=How+to+inject+dylib+into+ipa)

-PS: You can work without injecting tools like CydiaSubstrate or Substitute.
+PS: If you can use [TrollStore](https://github.com/opa334/TrollStore), [TrollFools](https://github.com/Lessica/TrollFools) is a great choice.

 ## Tested Games